Manaslu Circuit Trek

 Equipment

-Manaslu Circuit Trek is the strenuous trek.
-So, it requires proper trekking gears and equipment which are as follows.
+The Manaslu Circuit Trek is a strenuous trek.
+So, it requires proper trekking gear and equipment, which are as follows:

 Head and Face